Hadokane/CI_PP2_HUG/README.md

     - Varies the gameplay loop on replays.

 5. A way to reach a "GAME OVER" screen.
-    - Provides tension for the player.
+    - Provides positive tension to the players experience.
     - Provides feedback and meaning to incorrect answers.

 6. Branching "text-adventure" paths.
     - Allowing the user the ability to make different decisions, improving the appeal of replaying the game.

 7. A reachable victory screen.
-    - validates the users' experience, providing positive feedback.
+    - Validates the user's experience, providing positive feedback.

 8. A quit/restart button is available from each section of the game.
     - Provides users with an escape if they encounter a page break/error.